So here are some helpful tips to keep you feeling your best while you are on your sailing vacation:

 - Stay hydrated but don’t go overboard: avoid drinking excessive amounts of liquid (carbonated drinks and strong coffee can be especially upsetting for the stomach).

 - Excessive heat can sometimes trigger seasickness.
-When possible, try to find a shady spot on the vessel where you can rest and feel cooled by the sea breeze.
+When possible, try to find a shady spot on the yacht where you can rest and feel cooled by the sea breeze.
 And, always wear a hat.

 - Strong smells can make you feel ill even if you’re on land.
 Try to stay clear of coming into contact with the smell of diesel or other fuel.